CrumrineCoder/Bard-Release/README.md

 * Stop site from logging out user automtatically after 1 hr.  **DONE!!**
 * Call the backend for only the visible, not every single song.
 * Source list or something; autocomplete.
+* Sort tags by popularity
+* Iterations - tag a song as Final Fantasy 8 or 7, or Silent Hill 1, or 2 etc.

+Bugs:
+* Entering "winter\" breaks the textbox when adding a tag because of regular expressions